 Because NSGC is responsible for grant project outcomes, anything published or otherwise made public as a result of this funding must be reviewed by the NSGC Executive Office for appropriate triage to Board members.

 Helpful Hints for Applying

-Applicants are encouraged to keep proposals clear and concise.
+Keep proposals clear and concise.

 Since the money must be paid by the end of December of the current year, it is important that grant proposals indicate how the services will be completed and how the money will be spent within this period.

 A check can be made to an award recipient's institution; however, recipients are responsible for earmarking that money and ensuring access to it.
 Recipients should also determine if their institutions takes a percentage of grant funding as overhead.
 That must be reflected in the amount of money recipients request.

 The following components must be addressed by each proposal: